optimizely/agent/README.md

 ### Metrics

-The Metrics endpoint exposes telemetry data of the running Optimizely Agent.
+The `/metrics` endpoint exposes telemetry data of the running Optimizely Agent.
 The core runtime metrics are exposed via the go expvar package.
 Documentation for the various statistics can be found as part of the [mstats](https://golang.org/src/runtime/mstats.go) package.

 Example Request:
 ```bash